'My son was talented and bright' Mother grieving over only son's tragic murder at gas station

 Whitehead, speaking only to News 3, said she was in Maryland when she got word that her only son was dead.

-Police say Zambrana, a Norfolk State University theater student, was at the Exxon Mobile gas station and Vape Shop on the 13000 block Jefferson Avenue just before lunch on Monday.
+Police say Zambrana, a Norfolk State University theater student, was at the Exxon Mobile gas station and Vape Shop in the 13000 block of Jefferson Avenue just before lunch on Monday.

 "I was the worst pain I have ever felt," Whitehead state.